Manaslu Circuit Trek | Group Discount from $746

 Phungen Monastery

 Located above the Shyala village, Phungen Monastery lies at an elevation of 4,060 meters.
-It’s a 2–3 hour uphill hike from Shyala, ideal as an acclimatization day trip from Samagaon on the journey to the Manaslu Circuit.
+It’s a 2–3 hour uphill hike from Shyala, ideal as an acclimatization day trip from Samagaon to the Manaslu Circuit.
 More than just a monastery, the location offers some of the most underrated panoramic viewpoints in the entire Manaslu region.
 The astonishing view of Mount Manaslu, Himalchuli, Ngadi Chuli, and surrounding glaciers is the highlight point seen from the monastery, making the side trip worthwhile.

 Birendra Lake